kitspace/jelly/README.md

 *This is not tested yet, give me a minute, geez!*

-This is a small light following robot that consists of a simple analog ciruit and uses pager vibration motors and tooth-brush heads as a form of locomotion.
+This is a small light following robot that consists of a simple analog circuit and uses pager vibration motors and toothbrush heads as a form of locomotion.
 This was heavily inspired by [Facelessloser's project](https://facelesstech.wordpress.com/2016/08/15/light-following-bristle-bot/) but adds:

 - Jellyfishness (with the help of [svg2mod](https://github.com/mtl/svg2mod))